0xadev7/DiffSplat/README.md

 Feel free to contact me (chenguolin@stu.pku.edu.cn) or open an issue if you have any questions or suggestions.

+## 🔥 See Also

+You may also be interested in our other works:
+- [**PartCrafter**](https://wgsxm.github.io/projects/partcrafter): a 3D-native DiT that can directly generate 3D objects in multiple parts.

 ## 📢 News

 - **2025-03-06**: Training instructions for DiffSplat and ControlNet are provided.